arturdoruch/list-bundle/README.md

  * Doctrine\MongoDB\CursorInterface
  * MongoCursor

 For other database queries you can create own paginators.
-See [#paginator-registration](register paginator).
+See section [paginator registration](#paginator-registration).

+For JavaScript support install (with `yarn` or `npm`) package [@arturdoruch/list](https://github.com/arturdoruch/js-list).
+Package contains also file with CSS styles, styling the filter form and item list.

 ## Installation